Jo4712/archcss/specification.md

-# ArchCSS Specification
+# archcss Specification

 > A DSL for floor plans that compiles to pure CSS + HTML

-# ArchCSS Manifesto
+# archcss Manifesto

 ## Design Philosophy

-ArchCSS is built on a simple principle: **Use CSS wherever possible.
+archcss is built on a simple principle: **Use CSS wherever possible.
 Invent syntax only when necessary.**

 ### Core Tenets